ryanirilli/dj-sets/src/components/visualizers/README.md

 That's it!
 Your visualizer will now appear in the toolbar and can be selected by users.

+## Available Visualizers

+### AudioBars

+Circular audio bars that react to music, creating a unified circular spectrum analyzer.

+### SmokeVisualizer

+Smoke particles that react to music, using a particle system to create an atmospheric effect.

+### IcosahedronVisualizer

+Audio-reactive icosahedron with wireframe gradient, morphing with beats and audio intensity.

+### SinWaveVisualizer

+Audio-reactive sine waves that create a vocal synth effect, flowing with the music.

+### AmorphousVisualizer

+A sphere that deforms into an amorphous blob responding to audio data and beats.
+Different frequency bands affect different parts of the sphere, creating organic-looking deformations.

 ## How to Remove a Visualizer

 Removing a visualizer is just as easy: